 How to Make Spinach Artichoke Chicken Step by Step

-Brown the Chicken: Cut 1½ pounds of boneless, skinless chicken breasts in half horizontally, creating 4 thinner filets.
-Season with salt and pepper and dredge in ¼ cup of all-purpose flour to coat, shaking off any excess.
-Heat 1 tablespoon of unsalted butter and 1 tablespoon of olive oil in a large skillet set over medium-high heat.
-Brown chicken for 10-12 minutes, flipping once or twice, until cooked through and golden brown.
+Brown the Chicken: Heat 1 tablespoon of unsalted butter and 1 tablespoon of olive oil in a large skillet set over medium-high heat.
+Brown the seasoned chicken for 10-12 minutes, flipping once or twice, until cooked through to 165°F and golden brown on the outside.
 Remove to a plate and set aside.

 Sauté the Veggies: Add the remaining 2 tablespoons of unsalted butter to the skillet.
 Stir in ½ cup of diced onion and 4 minced cloves of garlic and cook for 1-2 minutes, until fragrant.
 Add 14 ounces of drained and chopped artichoke hearts and 2½ cups of fresh baby spinach and continue cooking for 3-4 minutes, until the spinach is wilted and the artichokes begin to brown.

 Add the Dairy: Add ½ cup of low-sodium chicken broth, scraping up any browned bits from the bottom of the pan, and simmer until it has reduced by half.
-Stir in ½ cup of sour cream until it’s well incorporated, then add ⅓ cup of heavy cream and allow it to warm through.
+Stir in ½ cup of room-temperature sour cream until it’s well incorporated, then add ⅓ cup of room-temperature heavy cream and allow it to warm through.

 Simmer and Serve: Stir in ¼ cup of freshly grated Parmesan cheese, and salt and pepper to taste.
 Return the chicken to the skillet and let everything simmer until it has warmed through.
 Serve garnished with more cheese if desired.
+I like to add a squeeze of fresh lemon juice to mine!

-Leave a Review
+Leave a Reply